ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

 \subsubsection{SVM}

 Because of the different mechanisms between SVM and CNN, SVM-based malware detector is attacked to verify the scalability of the proposed ATMPA.
-In this experiment, we contrast a SVM-based malware detector with the default parameters ($\gamma=0.1,C=10^2$ and $k=10$) in the open source code libsvm\footnote{https://github.com/cjlin1/libsvm}.
-As it shows in Table~\ref{table:tab2}, when the value of distortion($\varepsilon$) has been set to 0.5, the attackers can obtain a successful rate of 100\%.
-Comparing with other basic detect methods, even though the distortion value in SVM is the biggest, the SVM-based detector is still difficult to resist the attack from ATMPA.
-Meanwhile, according to the successful rate with the increased curve (blue dashed line) in Figure~\ref{fig:fig4a}.
-It is clear that with the increasing of distortion in FGSM-based attack the successful rate could close to 100\% gradually.
-Once the value of distortion($\varepsilon$) is over 0.4, the corresponding SVM-based detector will become invalid.
+An SVM-based malware detector with the default parameters ($\gamma=0.1$, $C=10^2$ and $k=10$) is used in this experiment.
+As it shows in Table~\ref{table:tab2}, when the value of distortion $\varepsilon$ has been set to 0.5, the attackers can obtain a success rate of 100\%.
+Comparing to other baseline detection methods, the SVM-based detector is difficult to resist the attack from ATMPA, though its distortion is the biggest.
+Meanwhile, as shown in Figure~\ref{fig:fig4a} with the blue dashed line, FGSM-based attack can achieve up to 100\% success rate with the distortion increasing.
+In particular, when the value of distortion ($\varepsilon$) is over 0.4, the corresponding SVM-based detector will become invalid.